shristii589/unilvr_sql_project/README.md

 select * from cte2 where drank<=3;
 ```

 ### Q10.
-Create a report of top 5 products by net sales for fiscal_year 2021 with the help of views
+Create a report of top 5 products by net sales for fiscal year 2021 with the help of views

+Step 1 - Create a view named sales_pre using query mentioned below

 ```sql
 select s.date,